zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-datapump-oci/migrate-app-db-datapump-oci.md

 ### Objectives

-In this lab you will:

 - Get shell access to the on-premises database.
 - Use a DataPump script to export the database schema to migrate.
-- Edit the DataPump import script with the information collected in the database provisioning lab.
+- Edit the DataPump import script with the information collected in Provision the Application Database on Oracle Cloud Infrastructure with Database as a Service.
 - Run a DataPump import script to migrate the database schema to OCI.

 ### Prerequisites

-To run this lab you need:

 - To have provisioned the on-premises demo environment that includes the source database to migrate.
 - To have provisioned the target database on OCI.